A NSW Government website

 Technical expertise needed

 Post-processed NARCliM variables are more user-friendly than the raw data.
-However, a high level of technical expertise is still required, usually that of experienced and expert end-users.
+However, a high level of technical expertise is still required, usually that of practising or experienced end-users.
 The NSW Climate Data Portal provides technical details and instructions on how to download the data.

 Uses